-To that end, we’ve combed through our research to identify the three hottest marketing trends of 2018 that your small or medium-sized business (SMB) should tap into.
-Whatever your industry and however small your business may be, leveraging these trends can help get you ahead of the game: whether it’s winning new customers, turning current customers into brand loyalists, or influencing your colleagues and peers.
+To that end, we’ve combed through our research to identify the three hottest SMB marketing trends of 2018 that your small or medium-sized business should tap into.
+Whatever your industry and however small your business may be, leveraging these SMB marketing trends can help get you ahead of the game: whether it’s winning new customers, turning current customers into brand loyalists, or influencing your colleagues and peers.

 Adjust core marketing responsibilities to focus on customer journeys.
 Tweak job descriptions and redefine how people and teams work together to hone in on providing a cohesive experience across channels and throughout the customer lifecycle.

 Track customer satisfaction at the company level.
 Introducing an organization-wide metric that focuses on how customers feel about your company helps to put their satisfaction front and center across all phases of your operation.